 Club 55, St. Tropez

-Casual, yet very chic, this beach restaurant and bar, has graced La Pamplona Beach since 1955.
+Casual, yet very chic, this beach restaurant and bar on the French Riviera, has graced La Pamplona Beach since 1955.
 Once said to be Bridget Bardot’s favorite beach restaurant, Club 55 has been and still is a perching spot for many well-known celebrities.
 Far easier to access by yacht, your charter yacht can anchor right off of Club 55, to be brought ashore by ship’s tender.

 Hotel du Cap Eden Roc

-Located in Saint Jean Cap Ferrat, this once private mansion of the Rothschild Family is now open for touring to see life captured in situ in a French Riviera Villa, and to explore the many gardens.
+Located in Saint Jean Cap Ferrat on the French Riviera, this once private mansion of the Rothschild Family is now open for touring to see life captured in situ in a French Riviera Villa, and to explore the many gardens.
 The Rothschild Villa was built in 1905; is filled with antiques and art, and is surrounded by 9 magnificent themed gardens, each of which is considered a great example of Mediterranean flora and fauna and are planted with many rare species.
 These gardens are a “must see” for any avid gardener.

-Part of the Oceanographic Institute, located in Monaco; the Oceanographic Museum was opened in 1910 by Monaco’s Prince Albert I and contains many exhibits including specimens found by Albert 1 on his scientific oceanographic expeditions.
+Part of the Oceanographic Institute, located in Monte Carlo, part of the French Riviera; the Oceanographic Museum was opened in 1910 by Monaco’s Prince Albert I and contains many exhibits including specimens found by Albert 1 on his scientific oceanographic expeditions.
 Jacques-Yves Cousteau was director from 1957 to 1988.
 Housed in a stunning building of Baroque Architecture, this museum is considered one of the finest oceanographic museums in the world.

-Located on the water in Antibes, and the former Château Grimaldi, this museum was once home for 6 months to Pablo Picasso and houses paintings, drawings and ceramics all created by this great artist.
+Located on the water in Antibes on the French Riviera, and the former Château Grimaldi, this museum was once home for 6 months to Pablo Picasso and houses paintings, drawings and ceramics all created by this great artist.
 Picasso donated works to this museum as did Jacqueline Picasso, Pablo’s second and last wife.